 “Everybody was always telling me I was gifted and only needed to put my mind to things.
 I’d never found language courses relevant until the experience with LinguaLift.”

-Needless to add, Eric’s family isn’t laughing at his idea of him becoming an exchange student anymore.
+On his way to JapanNeedless to add, Eric’s family isn’t laughing at his idea of him becoming an exchange student anymore.
 He is confident, not only that he can learn languages, but also that he can do so on his own.
 With the rich folder of materials he collected during his experience with LinguaLift, we’re sure he can reach his goal.

-Eric had often heard people say that he was talented.
+“LinguaLift got me from the point where I felt hopeless about the language to the feeling I could master it.”Eric had often heard people say that he was talented.
 It annoyed him.
 But his experience with Japanese LinguaLift demonstrated how Seligman’s equation really does define achievement.
 Once we capitalise on our strengths, we have all the power to maximise our performance.

 Do you have a language learning story to share?
 Give us a shout on Twitter